pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/abstraction/index.md

 {{< figure alt="A diagram showing a user doing an action that touches the storage through a policy" src="./abstraction-diagram.png" width=100% attr="Drawn with draw.io" >}}

 Seems pretty clean, doesn't it?
 Abstraction is thinking through what we experience when we call the code, so that anyone calling that code experiences the same thing.
 The part that gets complicated is when we start translating that idea to code.
-To abstract something away, we provide a higher-level interface for someone to use to request that experience overall without needing to know all of the low-level details regarding how that experience is put together, such as which policies are necessarily to get the desired result.
+To abstract something away, we provide a higher-level interface for someone to use to request that experience overall without needing to know all of the low-level details regarding how that experience is put together, such as which policies are necessary to get the desired result.

 With Pulumi, one way to abstract the prior work away to match this diagram a bit better might be to wrap the whole thing in another class that requires you to define which cloud provider you want to use, kind of like this pseudo code layout: